1jphoenix/Phoenix-SOX2-FOXA1/README.md

 Phoenix, et. al | SOX2 utilizes FOXA1 as a heteromeric transcriptional partner to drive proliferation in therapy-resistant prostate cancer
 # SOX2 utilizes FOXA1 as a heteromeric transcriptional partner to drive proliferation in therapy-resistant prostate cancer

-This repository contains code used in the analyses presented in the manuscript:
-**"SOX2 utilizes FOXA1 as a heteromeric transcriptional partner to drive proliferation in therapy-resistant prostate cancer"**
-(*Authors*, Year)

-> Code includes transcription factor binding analysis, ChIP-seq peak overlaps, UpSet plotting, RNA-seq visualization, and ChIP-seq signal heatmaps using BigWig files.
+> Code includes transcription factor binding analysis, ChIP-seq peak overlaps, UpSet plotting, RNA-seq visualization, and ChIP-seq signal heatmaps using BED and BigWig files.

 ---